streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 +++
-title = 'Connecting to Kafka securely using Flink SQL'
+title = 'Connecting to Apache Kafka securely using Flink SQL'
 +++

 > Note: This tutorial is mainly focused on securing connections between Flink SQL and Kafka.